tekumara/typos-lsp/docs/zed-config.md

 }
 ```

-**WARNING**: When modifying your Typos configuration either in `typos.toml` or `Cargo.toml` you will need to reload the workspace to take them into account.
+**WARNING**: When modifying your Typos configuration either in `.typos.toml` or `Cargo.toml` you will need to reload the workspace to take them into account.

 You do not need to reload when editing Zed's `settings.json`.